 It often seems that people don't like heroes from the present as much as they respect the ones from the past.
 Once a warrior is slain, he's no longer a subject of envy, and his abilities are no longer a threat to society.
-In fact, he is no longer human but part of an ever-lasting legend that will continue to amuse generations ahead.
+In fact, he is no longer human but part of an ever-lasting legend that will continue to enthrall generations ahead.

-As enough time passes, stories of that warrior became more and more fascinating to the listeners.
-He starts to feel obliged to add some of his elements to it.
+As enough time passes, stories of that warrior became more and more fascinating to the listener.
+He starts to feel obliged to add some of his own elements to it.
 And just like that, several centuries later, you get a myth of a man who once lived, but whose portrait is now covered with a veil of mystery.

-Some of us have surely heard of a tragic Ancient Greek hero Jason, son of Aeson, who had been sent to an almost impossible search for a Golden Fleece and sacrificed all of his glory for love.
-Most of us have even read of Old Norse king Sigurd, a legendary Viking warrior who killed the dragon Fafnir, stabbing him directly in the heart.
+Some of us have surely heard of the tragic Ancient Greek hero Jason, son of Aeson, who had been sent to an almost impossible search for a Golden Fleece and sacrificed all of his glory for love.
+Most of us have even read of the Old Norse king Sigurd, a legendary Viking warrior who killed the dragon Fafnir, stabbing him directly in the heart.

 But what is it really known about the real Ragnar Lothbrok?
 Could he have been just a fruit of one's imagination?
-Was Ragnar a mighty victor who existed only in Old Norse myths, or a man of flesh and blood, who lived, fought, and died for his ideals - was Ragnar Lothbrok real?
+Was Ragnar a mighty victor who existed only in Old Norse myths, or a man of flesh and blood, who lived, fought, and died for his ideals?
+Was Ragnar Lothbrok real?

 From Greenland to the Mediterranean, all across the Viking world, up until the 12th century, the stories of Ragnar and his sons had been memorized by one generation of poets, after another.
 They found their place in many sagas and remained some of the most important pieces of the Viking puzzle.